To diagnose and monitor pancreatitis or other pancreatic disease

 Lipase and amylase are sometimes used together to diagnose acute pancreatitis.
 Both may also be used to monitor chronic pancreatitis.
 Both may be moderately elevated in chronic pancreatic disease but levels may fall if the cells that produce amylase and lipase in the pancreas become damaged or destroyed.

-Drugs that may increase lipase levels include codeine, indomethacin and morphine.
+Medications that may increase lipase levels include codeine, indomethacin and morphine.

 Treatment depends upon the symptoms.
-If they are absent or mild, there may be no treatment; if they are more severe, your doctor may suggest 'resting the pancreas' using a range of options, from not eating solid foods to fasting combined with intravenous (IV) fluid replacement for several days to a few weeks (usually requiring admission into hospital).
+If they are absent or mild, there may be no treatment; if they are more severe, your doctor may suggest 'resting the pancreas' using a range of options, from not eating solid foods to fasting combined with fluid replacement through a drip for several days to a few weeks (usually requiring admission into hospital).
 This use of medicines and surgery may also be considered for patients with severe symptoms.
 Sometimes you may need pain management medicines.
 Nutritional support, such as low-fat diets and frequent small meals, may help relieve symptoms.
 Oral pancreatic enzyme replacement is another possible choice.